huyuhui001/mySite/docs/cloud/KubernetesTutorials-Aliyun-Foundamentals.md

 ### Status of Pod and Container

+Scenario:

+* Create a pod with two containers.

+Demo:

 Create a Pod `multi-pods` with two containers `nginx` and `busybox`.
 ```
 kubectl apply -f - << EOF